Resources for Higher-Functioning ASD Adults

 Community Gatepath Social Connections

-Autism Social Connection’s Hang Out at Community Gatepath are social gatherings for young adults ages 13-22 with ASD/HFA, from 6-9pm every third Friday of each month.
+Gatepath Social Connection’s Hang Outs are social gatherings for young adults ages 13-22 with ASD/HFA, hosted once a month on Friday at locations in both Burlingame and Redwood City.
 Hang Outs are opportunities to meet friends, play board games, video games, watch movies, or just kick back and chat.
-Attendees enjoy pizza, drinks and snacks.
+Attendees enjoy pizza, drinks, and snacks.
+For more information or to RSVP, visit Gatepath Hang Outs here.

 College and Post-Secondary Experience